icodepixels/Get-Size-of-Room/README.md

-# Get Sizes of Room
+# Get Sizes of a Room
 Calculate the measurements of a room by entering the values into input fields.
 One section is for area calculations and the other is for the volume size of a room.